 FULL GUIDE: All about VPN kill switches

-Additionally, your connection speed can also suffer beneath a poor quality VPN provider.
+Additionally, your connection speed can also suffer beneath a poor quality or cheap VPN provider.
 The best VPNs make only minimal, if any hits to your connection speeds.

 Many premium VPN solutions add extra features to sweeten the deal, such as encrypted messaging or split tunneling.
 Free and cheap VPN solutions, however, typically don’t offer any extra incentives, and may not even offer the basic configurations that a user might need to make the most of their provider.

-The reason why free VPNs can’t be trusted boils down to a simple rule of business: you need to make money.
+The reason why a free or cheap VPN can’t be trusted boils down to a simple rule of business: you need to make money.
 Hosting VPN infrastructure isn’t free, and if a service you’re looking at claims you can use their servers for free, you need to start asking questions.
 Chances are, they’re paying for their servers with your information.

 Paying for a VPN doesn’t necessarily guarantee security, but paying for these will.
 All of the VPNs we’ve listed below are all trusted solutions, and you can rest easier knowing that you’ve chosen any of them.

-NordVPN is our top pick for securing your right to privacy online.
+NordVPN is our top VPN and best pick for securing your right to privacy online.

 The first two big benefits offered by NordVPN are its no-log policy and Netflix spoofing.
 NordVPN is based outside of the US, and therefore isn’t prone to any mandatory logging laws.
-Instead, it enjoys the legal ability to log absolutely none of its user traffic, which is of great benefit to its users.
+Instead, it enjoys the legal ability to log absolutely none of its user traffic, which is of great benefit to its users, and one of its key services that attract customers to this VPN.

-NordVPN is also one of the best options out there for Netflix spoofing–that is, accessing another country’s Netflix library by fooling Netflix into thinking you’re somewhere else.
-Netflix has managed to detect and blacklist many VPN providers, but thus far NordVPN does not seem to be one of them.
+NordVPN is also one of the best VPN options out there for Netflix spoofing–that is, accessing another country’s Netflix library by fooling Netflix into thinking you’re somewhere else.
+Netflix has managed to detect and blacklist many VPN providers, but thus far NordVPN does not seem to be one of them, by using multiple servers.
 This is great for the Netflix fanatics among you.

 Another benefit is its Double VPN feature.
 By using Double VPN, your traffic is routed through two VPN servers instead of just one.
 This makes you pretty much impossible to track or detect, even more so than you were before, but unfortunately it does come at a performance penalty due to the extra legwork your traffic is doing.
 Nevertheless, NordVPN has a dizzying array of servers (currently over 5,400 nodes in 59 countries) for you to choose from, allowing you to really dial in the best connection for speed when that is a priority.

-NordVPN is a genuinely fantastic option.
-It’s one of the most highly rated out there, and for good reason.
+NordVPN is a genuinely fantastic option and is a cheap VPN optioon, but it’s also one of the most highly rated out there, and by many, considered the best, for good reason.

 Read our full NordVPN review.